writethedocs/www/docs/include/conf/schedule.rst

 Job Fair
 ~~~~~~~~

-We'll be holding a job fair on Tuesday morning!
+We'll be holding a job fair on Tuesday morning.
+This is a great chance to talk with some of our sponsors who are hiring,
+and get a sense of the job market.

 * **Where**: {{about.venue}}, {{about.job_fair_room }}
 {% if not flaghasschedule %}